mate-csomos/dti-alps-calculation/README.md

     5. Run [calculate_alps.py](tbss/stats/calculate_alps.py). [python with pandas package is required]

-If you found this guide helpful, please cite the paper introducing the skeletonization method: https://doi.org/10.1016/j.mri.2025.110319
+If you found this guide helpful, please cite the paper introducing the skeletonisation method: https://doi.org/10.1016/j.mri.2025.110319